mightybyte/monad-challenges/pages/set2-4.md

     tailMay :: [a] -> Maybe [a]
     maximumMay :: [a] -> Maybe a

 All of these functions look very similar.
 What is the pattern that they all fit into?
 Well, they all return a Maybe something.
 And their parameter is always something else that is not a Maybe.
 So how would we generalize this pattern?
 The standard trick to generalizing things is to stick type variables in place of all the things that can change.
-So our failure pattern looks like
+The pattern here looks like this:
-this:

     :: a -> Maybe b